kb-dk/repository-mirror/INSTALL.md

 mvn clean ; mvn install
 ```

-in project root removes old stuff and builds new fresh ones in all
+in project root removes old stuff and builds new fresh ones in both
-three source trees.
+source trees.
 Occasionally we see that installation fails
 because of a broken unit test, then do

 ```